 - There are four mobile drop off recycling bins located in Pendleton County located at Northern and Southern Elementary, Pendleton County High School and Bowen Farm Supply on Hwy 491.
 They accept cardboard, newspaper, magazines, glass; steel food cans, aluminum cans, plastics (no. 1&2).

 - Used oil and antifreeze may be taken to the Pendleton County Road Barn Monday through Friday 8:30am to 3:30pm.
-The Solid Waste Department also accepts old batteries, pain and propane tanks.
+The Solid Waste Department also accepts old batteries, paint and propane tanks.